simplex-chat/simplexmq/rfcs/2023-10-25-remote-control.md

 The syntax for encrypted command and response body encoding:

 ```
-commandBody = length encrypted(tlsunique counter length command) sessSignature idSignature
+commandBody = encBody sessSignature idSignature (attachment / noAttachment)
-responseBody = length encrypted(tlsunique counter length response) ; should match counter in the command
+responseBody = encBody attachment; should match counter in the command
+encBody = nonce encLength32 encrypted(tlsunique counter body)
+attachment = %x01 nonce encLength32 encrypted(attachment)
+noAttachment = %x00
 tlsunique = length 1*OCTET
 counter = 8*8 OCTET ; int64
+encLength32 = 4*4 OCTET ; uint32, includes authTag
 ```

+If the command or response includes attachment, it's hash must be included in command/response and validated.

 ## Key agreement for announcement packet and for session

-Initial announcement is shared out-of-band, and it is not encrypted.
+Initial announcement is shared out-of-band (URI with xrcp scheme), and it is not encrypted.

 This announcement contains only DH keys, as KEM key is too large to include in QR code, which are used to agree encryption key for host HELLO block.
 The host HELLO block will containt DH key in plaintext part and KEM encapsulation (public) key in encrypted part, that will be used to determine the shared secret (using SHA256 over concatenated DH shared secret and KEM encapsulated secret) both for controller HELLO response (that contains KEM cyphertext in plaintext part) and subsequent session commands and responses.